gsboast/gettingandcleaningdata/codebook.md

 * timeBodyAccStdY
 * timeBodyAccStdZ

->	Time Based Body Gyroscopic (Gyro) Sensor for jerk signals to include the overall magnitude, mean and std and the indiviudal X-Y-Z coordinate direction values.
+> The mean of the Time Based Body Gyroscopic (Gyro) Sensor for jerk signals to include the overall magnitude (Mag), mean and std and the indiviudal X-Y-Z coordinate direction values were named as follows

 * timeBodyGyroJerkMagMean
 * timeBodyGyroJerkMagStd